 The programme is jointly taught by several research groups in Marine Biology at the University of Groningen in co-operation with our partner institutions: the Royal Netherlands Institute for Sea Research, the Centre for Estuarine and Marine Ecology, and the Institute for Fisheries Research.

-Credits per year: 60 ECTS; most courses are 5 ECTS.
+2-year programme; credits per year: 60 ECTS; most courses are 5 ECTS.

-matching procedure The Admissions Board will decide whether you can be admitted to the Masters degree programme.
+matching procedure The Admissions Board will decide whether you can be admitted to the Masterís degree programme.
 The Board may decide that you have to take supplementary courses or follow a bridging programme before being admitted.

 Accredited by the Dutch Government

 Fortunately enough I was able to find StudyPortals.
 Right from the start of the application to getting the confirmation of admission I was using StudyPortals.

 Sign up for your personal newsletter and we will help you too.

 We will send you all the information you need to find your dream study programme!